pratishshr/envault/README.md

 ## About

 Envault focuses on integrating AWS Secrets Manager in your application with ease without having to write a single line of code in your source files.
-Simply run your commands with the Envault CLI and the secrets will be injected in that process only.
+Simply run your commands with the Envault CLI and the secrets will be injected in that process.

 ## Quick Start